Home » New York » Bronx Zoo tickets

 On hot afternoons, you may catch the Bronx Zoo Lions drinking water together, sleeping, or playfully interacting with each other.

-The Carter Giraffe Building is also in the African Plains at the Bronx Zoo.
+The Carter Giraffe Building, located in the African Plains section of the Bronx Zoo, features both indoor and outdoor enclosures for giraffes.

 Congo Gorilla Forest